mbt-administrator/DemoSDK.Android/README.md

 * Notification from the SDK to your application when new user-readable EEG data are received
 * Stopping streaming to stop receiving EEG data
 * Processing of the EEG signal acquired by the headset, that includes a conversion of the EEG raw data acquired into user-readable EEG data values.
+* Real time computation of quality values for 1s of EEG.

 ## IV.
 Tutorial